-"Early Call-in" shall be defined as the notification of a member to report early and work hours contiguous with his/her next regular scheduled shift.
-If notified of an early call-in, the employee shall be compensated for all hours worked with a minimum of one (1) hour as worked.
+"Early Call-in" shall be defined as the notification of a Bargaining Unit Member to report early and work hours contiguous with his/her next regular scheduled shift.
+If notified of an early call-in, the Bargaining Unit Member shall be compensated for all hours worked with a minimum of one (1) hour as worked.